 Be sure to assess every avenue for sourcing your materials, and always get a range of quotes from different suppliers.
 Try auctions and online stores; you might even find some materials are cheaper to import too.
 Every penny you save can be redistributed to a ‘wow’ feature in your home, so it’s important that you make the important decisions.
 Being organised, choosing and ordering all the fittings and finishings early on can eliminate costly on-site delays.

-Keeping your costs down to around £1,000/m2 is extremely challenging, but it can be done if you are focused and disciplined with your time and resources.
+When you build a house, keeping your costs down to around £1,000/m2 is extremely challenging, but it can be done if you are focused and disciplined with your time and resources.

 Allan Corfield is a chartered architect and director of AC Architects.
 He is also a member of NaCSBA (National Custom & Self Build Association), and experienced in designing self build homes